ranjanadobal/ranjanadobal/README.md

 Hello!
 I am Ranjana Dobal and have 11 years of experience working in data analytics, research, and project management in market-leading multinational companies and universities.

-I completed Master of Science in Business Administration (MSBA- STEM) degree from the University of Washington, Seattle.
+I completed Master of Science (MSBA- STEM) from Foster School of Business, University of Washington, Seattle.
 I have research experience at Foster School of Business, University of Washington and Haas School of Business, University of California, Berkeley.

 I have expertise in SQL, Python, R, predictive modeling, A/B Testing and statistical methods.
 I have experience in extracting, cleaning, and analyzing large datasets, designing and running experiments using causal inference, descriptive statistics, exploratory data analysis, data visualization, and statistical modeling.

-In addition, I have strong professional experience in forecasting, and data analytics in market-leading multinational companies such as Procter and Gamble (P&G), Unilever, and Suzuki Motor Japan.
+In addition, I have strong professional experience in forecasting, and data analytics in market-leading multinational companies such as Procter and Gamble (P&G), Unilever, and Suzuki Motor Corporation, Japan.

 # Work Experience
 * Foster School of Business, University of Washington[2020-2023]